elarabyelaidy19/interviews/Gem/twoPointers/notes.md

 ## [valid plindrome2](https://leetcode.com/problems/valid-palindrome-ii/)
 - check if a string is a palindrome
-- when there is not match, we remove left or right character and check if it is a palindrome.
+- when there is not match, move left or right one character and check if it is a palindrome.

 ## [valid mountain array](https://leetcode.com/problems/valid-mountain-array/)
 - two pointers, left and right, left is increasing and right is decreasing.